 Scaling the paces to my current context, his training doesn’t feel as mind-boggling.
 Since I’m aiming to run in the mid 3:20s later this spring, my marathon pace is around 7:45/mile.
 That would make my equivalent of Ward’s average of 6:00/mile fall roughly at 8:50/mile for me, a pace that feels like a very easy run.

-Getting into more detail about his training patterns, during his hundred-mile week, I calculated that Ward ran 19.5 miles faster than marathon pace, with 5.5 at threshold or faster and 14 between marathon pace and threshold.
-He ran 55 miles at 44–65 seconds slower than marathon pace (in the 5:40 to 6:00 range), and the remaining 25.5 even slower, sometimes 2:30/mile slower than marathon pace.
+Getting into more detail about his training patterns, during his hundred-mile week, I calculated that Ward ran about 8.5 miles faster than marathon pace, with 5.5 at threshold or faster and 3 at marathon pace.
+He ran about 11 miles close to marathon pace, 55 miles at 44–65 seconds slower than marathon pace (in the 5:40 to 6:00 range), and the remaining 25.5 even slower, sometimes 2:30/mile slower than marathon pace.

-Not surprisingly, Ward’s faster miles fall right at 20% of his weekly miles.
+Not surprisingly, Ward’s faster miles fall less than 20% of his weekly miles.
 A large body of evidence shows that training is most effective when 80% is easy and no more than 20% is at moderate to high intensity.
 Elite endurance athletes demonstrate this ratio in their training, and research shows it holds true even for recreational runners training less than four hours per week.

 Applying these ratios, Ward’s week, scaled to my distance (60 miles per week) and paces (7:45 marathon pace), might look like this: